bressler1995/Citation-Methods/README.md

   - Ruby based gems like [this one](https://github.com/inukshuk/jekyll-scholar).
     - Bib and BibTeX support
 - MDX
-  - Built on React, so a component based reference system can easily be implemented without too much setup
+  - Built for JS component frameworks like React, so a component based reference system can easily be implemented without too much setup
-  - Can use anchor based method from GitHub based list.
+  - Can use anchor based method from GitHub based list
   - For example &lt;Citation ref='someref'/&gt;
 - <a href="https://jupyterbook.org/en/stable/content/citations.html" target="_blank">JupyterBook</a>
   - Uses extensions to support BibTeX